rui314/chibicc/README.md

     -L<path> Pass path to the lib directories -D<macro> define macro example -DM13
     -U<macro> undefine macro example -UM13
+    -s to strip all symbols during linkage phasis
+    -M -MD -MP -MMD -MF <arg> -MT <arg> -MQ <arg> compiler write a list of input files to stdout in a format that "make" command can read.
+This feature is used to automate file dependency management
+    -fpic or -fPIC Generate position-independent code (PIC) -fcommon is the default if not specified, it's mainly useful to enable legacy code to link without errors -fno-common specifies that the compiler places uninitialized global variables in the BSS section of the object file.
+    -static  pass to the linker to link a program statically -shared pass to the linker to produce a shared object which can then be linked with other objects to form an executable.
+    -hashmap-test to test the hashmap function
+    -idirafter <dir> apply to lookup for both the #include "file" and #include <file> directives.
-    chibicc [ -o <path> ] <file>
+    -### to dump all commands executed by chibicc chibicc [ -o <path> ] <file>

 ## Examples